ljw1004/vbspec/vb/type-members.md

 *Constructors* are special methods that allow control over initialization.
 They are run after the program begins or when an instance of a type is created.
 Unlike other members, constructors are not inherited and do not introduce a name into a type's declaration space.
 Constructors may only be invoked by object-creation expressions or by the .NET Framework; they may never be directly invoked.

-> __Note__
-> Constructors have the same restriction on line placement that subroutines have.
+__Note.__ Constructors have the same restriction on line placement that subroutines have.
 The beginning statement, end statement and block must all appear at the beginning of a logical line.

 ```antlr
 ConstructorMemberDeclaration